 - investigating grievances raised by CSP employees

-- investigating complaints about the CSP made by CSP staff, whether members or not
+- investigating complaints about CSP itself or CSP staff, whether members or not - there is a separate procedure for this

 - the activities of organisations affiliated to the CSP, e.g. clinical interest and occupational groups